AndresHernandezr-3/AndresHernandezr-3/README.md

    <!--Welcome section-->
    <section>
       <h2 align="center">Welcome to my GitHub profile</h2>
-         <p>I am an ambitious and driven programmer with a passion for growth and learning, who is <strong>determined to make a positive impact in the tech industry</strong>.
-I possess a modest amount of knowledge in how to <em>translate logical thought into machine language and a desire to stay on the cutting edge of technology</em>.
-I am always on the lookout for advice and wisdom that others can provide.<br>
+         <p>I'm Andrés Hernández, a passionate and driven programmer committed to continuous growth and innovation.
+With a solid foundation in translating logical thought into machine language, I aim to make a meaningful impact in the tech industry.
+I actively seek opportunities to learn from others and contribute to collaborative projects.<br>
          <strong>This is a work in progress.</strong>
          </p>
    </section>